goabstract/abstract-sdk/docs/embed.md

 Embeds can be used to display interactive, up-to-date previews for layers and collections in any environment that supports HTML.
 To use an embed, create an `<iframe>` with a special URL derived from public share URLs.

-> Note: Only links for publicly-shared layers or collections can be embedded at this time.

 ## Generating an embed

 <div id="embed-gen">